Efrosalex/OrangeHRM-Project/README.md

 ## 📌 Jira Overview

-This section shows how the project is structured in Jira, including Epics, User Stories, and Test Case traceability.
+This section shows how the project is structured in Jira, including Epics, User Stories, Bugs and Test Case traceability.

 Screenshot from Jira showing the Epics and User Stories structure: